PX4/PX4-Devguide/en/simulation/gazebo.md

 ## Change World

-The current default world is the iris.world located in the directory [worlds](https://github.com/PX4/sitl_gazebo/tree/367ab1bf55772c9e51f029f34c74d318833eac5b/worlds).
-The default surrounding in the iris.world uses a heightmap as ground.
+The current default world is the **iris.world** located in the directory [worlds](https://github.com/PX4/sitl_gazebo/tree/b59e6e78e42d50f70224d1d0e506825590754d64/worlds).
+The default surrounding in the **iris.world** uses a heightmap as ground.
 This ground can cause difficulty when using a distance sensor.
-If there are unexpected results with that heightmap, it is recommended to change the model in iris.model from uneven_ground to asphalt_plane.
+If there are unexpected results with that heightmap, we recommend you change the model in **iris.model** from `uneven_ground` to `asphalt_plane`.

 ## Taking it to the Sky